MoreMilkPerMilk/invasiveBE/Models/Models.md

 - maybe encapsulate that Councils are actually Communities, and have communities as the main target which has a variable which names whether something is a Council etc?

+## Report <a name="report"></a>
+- idea: collate user data into a report for council to make reporting process more efficient and eliminiate redundant data
+- area name - if available some colloquial name e.g. "Sutton's Creek"
+- Locations
+- images?
+- report status (stage with Council etc.) {pending council, feedback, investigating, DONE}